Sailing Vacation Frequently Asked Questions

 • Engine operation and regular checks

-• Operation of the VHF system including mayday instructions
+• Operation of the VHF system, including mayday instructions

 • The location and operation of all the instruments, including the GPS when applicable